hurxl/Red2D/README.md

 This package can
 - Load 2D scattering patterns (32bit signed integer tiff)
 - Display 2D images and 1D I-q or I-2θ profiles
-- Get beam center and SDD by fitting a standard sample (AgBh)
+- Get beam center and SDD by fitting standard samples (AgBh, Si, CeO2)
 - Make and apply masks on images
 - Perform circular average or sector average
 - Normalize 1D I-q profiles with exposure time, transmittance, sample thickness, absolute intensity correction, and also support cell and solvent subtraction.